WebThingsIO/registration_server/api.md

 *Returns:*

-A json representation of the database content for the gateway matching this token.
+A JSON representation of the database content for the gateway matching this token.

 # /setemail